SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 within your custom subclass.

-If the initializer you are overriding is a *designated* initializer, you can override its implementation in your subclass, and call the superclass version of the initializer from within your overriding version.
+If the initializer you are overriding is a *designated* initializer, you can override its implementation in your subclass and call the superclass version of the initializer from within your overriding version.

 If the initializer you are overriding is a *convenience* initializer,